yxng-hrz/yxng-hrz/README.md

 # Welcome to my GitHub profile!

 Hello I'm Guillaume Houriez, a passionate in cyber security, enthusiast.
 You can also find me on other platforms.
-Currently pursuing a Master’s degree in Expert Systems Architecture, Networks, and IT Security at ESGI Paris.
+Currently pursuing a Master’s degree in CyberSecurity at ESGI Paris.

 ![Profile Views](https://komarev.com/ghpvc/?username=yxng-hrz&style=flat&color=blue)